Marble Canyon & Vermilion Cliffs Lodge-Based Hiking

 Trip Description

 This fantastic off-the-beaten-path hiking trip offers you the opportunity to explore some of the most remarkable landscapes in the Grand Canyon region through a series of exciting day hikes.
-Featuring trails at Grand Canyon’s South Rim, Marble Canyon, and Vermilion Cliffs Wilderness, you’ll spend your days hiking narrow canyons, climbing to stunning viewpoints and wandering through some of the most fascinating landscapes in the Southwest.
-Your last day features a float through the peaceful grandeur of Glen Canyon on the Colorado River.
+Featuring trails at Grand Canyon’s South Rim, Marble Canyon, and the Vermilion Cliffs Wilderness, you’ll spend your days hiking narrow canyons, climbing to stunning viewpoints and wandering through some of the most fascinating landscapes in the Southwest.
 This trip focuses on discovering the lesser-known wonders of this incredible region and avoiding the more popular and crowded tourist areas.
 Each day holds a new and exciting adventure and your nights are spent in the comfort of a lodge nestled at the base of the towering Vermilion Cliffs and dining at various nearby restaurants.
 The combined experiences throughout the tour will earn you a well-rounded sense of everything the greater Grand Canyon region has to offer.

 Overview